pragkhard/ReactJs-Interview-prepration/useCustomHook.md

 -----------
 You need to fetch data from an API in multiple components.
 Without a custom hook, you'll have to duplicate the useEffect and fetch logic in every component.

+Main purpose is to avoid the duplicate logic

 Create "useFetch.js" custom hook –
 ==================================